pj-25/Gameholic/README.md

 # Gameholic
-A open source platform for gameholics where game developers can develop, deploy and share their awesome games.
+An open source platform for gameholics where developers can develop, deploy and share their awesome java games.

 ![COMMIT_STATUS](https://img.shields.io/github/last-commit/pj-25/Gameholic?style=for-the-badge)